top of page

 The boy swallowed and looked into the moist pouch as he pondered.
 “I could do it if that’s the only way.
 They love their kingdom.
 I hate it.”

-“Then you are worthy to be in my courts with me.”
-The man said with a somber smile.
-“For now, my trusted vassal, you should do everything your parents say except for things that would help that impostor king.
-In that way they will know where you stand, even as you love them and honor them.
-They will see my kingdom coming in you before the rest of my army arrives.
-And if they do reject you, and you have no where to go, come and find me.
-Now, go do good work, my boy.
-I will return soon.
-Tell others, and prepare the way for me.”
+The boy nodded enthusiastically once he finally understood.
+"You should do everything your parents say except for things that would help that impostor king.
+In that way they will see my kingdom coming and will know where you stand, even as you love them and honor them.
+And if they do reject you, and you have no where to go, come and wait for me here.
+Now, go do good work, my son.
+Tell others I am returning soon, and prepare the way for me among those who are your friends.”

-It was going to take incredible strength that was rarely seen in his city.
-But he was confident that he now had it.
-And he wasn’t sure if it was just something in that water, or if the man truly had the power to bring a new kingdom into the city, and a new life into the hearts of his people.
+He now seemed powered by an inner strength.
+He wasn’t sure if it was something in that water, or if it was the belief that man truly had the power to bring a new kingdom into the city, and a new life into the hearts of his people.

 The quiet revolution had begun and he was ready to risk all to bring it home.